- About AISD

 A champion of LGBTQ issues, Dr. Mathias is married to Luyao Anthony Tang.

-Trustee Mathias serves on these Board committees: Policy, Oversight Committee on Excellence through Equity, Diversity and Inclusion and Texas School Board Association Board of Directors
+Trustee Mathias serves on these Board committees: Policy, Texas School Board Association Board of Directors, Council of Urban Boards of Education Steering Committee

 Ann Teich was elected to the Austin ISD Board of Trustees in 2012 and re-elected in November 2016.
 She represents District 3 (the Lanier Vertical Team and Riley and Ridgetop Elementaries and the Mueller community).
 She serves on the Intergovernmental Relations Committee, the Policy Committee, the Internal Audit Committee, and the Regional Affordability Committee.